 I think success has different meanings for different people.
 For some, it’s having lots of money and a fruitful career.
 For some, it’s happiness and marriage and family life.
 For me, it’s both.

 I’ve often wondered if age has a lot to do with this, too.
 There’s been many a time throughout the duration of my career so far that I’ve felt belittled or dismissed for being young.
 It seems that often, people feel that ‘a young woman like [me]’ shouldn’t be in a full time job.
 I should be travelling.
 I should be ‘living life’.
 I should be ‘doing stupid things and getting drunk all the time’.
-No disrespect to anyone who does those things, if that’s what you want to do, I fully support that.
-Plus, travelling is something that I hear to be highly beneficial.
-However, it is just something that I don’t want to do.
+Some people do do that and they love it.
+Some people are well-travelled and cultured and benefit hugely from that.
+Some people my age have far better social lives than I do.
+But that’s OK: it’s not what I want to do.
 I want to work.
-Don’t try to make me feel like I shouldn’t be doing it.

 Women are ‘supposed to be’ nurturing, caring and family orientated by nature.
 I like to think that I am all of those things.
 Why can’t I have a successful career, too?
 At some point I want a child.
 I want to get married and I want family life.
-But with all that, I want to fierce.
+But with all that, I want to be fierce.
 Determined, ambitious and fierce.
 I want to earn, to be successful, to dress well, to look well, to be well.
 To continue with ambition, determination, drive and a constant strive for better and let me tell you this: being a woman will never stop me.
 If anything, it gives me even more drive.
-Girls need positive, ambitious female role models and that’s what I will be for any future daughter that I may be lucky enough to have.
-Don’t even try to undermine me.
+Girls need positive, ambitious female role models and that’s what I will be for any future daughter – or son – that I may be lucky enough to have.